pdsoftplan/zap-maven-plugin/zap-client-api/README.md

         .loggedInRegex("\\Q<a href=\"logout.jsp\">Logout</a>\\E")
         .buildFormAuthenticationInfo("http://myapp/login", "username", "password");

-// It's possible to define pages that won't be authenticated (useful to exclude logout pages from the scan, in case reauthentication is not possible
+// It's possible to define pages that won't be authenticated (useful to exclude logout pages from the scan if reauthentication is not possible)
 AuthenticationInfo formExcludeInfo = AuthenticationInfo.builder()
         .excludeFromScan("http://myapp/logout")
         .buildFormAuthenticationInfo("http://myapp/login", "username", "password");